mozammil89/beckn-onix-aws-cdk/documentations/post-deployment-bap-bpp-register.md

-# Post-Deployment: Register BAP and BPP Networks
+# BAP and BPP registration with Registry

 After updating your DNS records, you need to register the `bap-network` and `bpp-network` services with the registry service.
 Follow these instructions to complete the registration process: